Fay Sampson’s Family History

 JOHN DE KARRY and PHILIPPA ARCHDEACON (23)

 JOHN DE KARRY is the only known child of William de Kary and Alice Beaumont.
-On his mother’s side he was descended from William the Conqueror, but by now his family was firmly rooted in SW England.

 John’s was the last generation to use the Karry form of his name.
 After him, the spelling became Cary.
 The use of the French “de” was also becoming optional.
-Sometimes children used it when their parents did not.
+Sometimes people used it when their parents did not.

 PHILIPPA ARCHDEACON is said to be the daughter of Sir Warren Archdeacon.
 This information comes from the 19th-century historian Vivian, based on the Heralds’ Visitations.
 It may be true, but it should be treated with caution.
 Later in the 14th century there was a Philippa whose father was Warren Archdeacon/L’Ercedekne.
 Certainly the family trees that give her mother as Elizabeth Talbot are confusing the two.